HOWARD LEE HARKNESS

 I have an active security clearance.

-I have been working more with Windows than with Linux lately, but I still prefer Linux for most development, although I am comfortable with either Windows or *nix.
-I have Windows 10, Ubuntu 18.04, and Mac OSX in my home network.
+I prefer Linux for most development, although I am comfortable with either Windows or *nix.
+I have Windows 10 and Ubuntu in my home network.
 I recently got a Raspberry Pi 4.

-Under contract to Lockheed-Martin in Grand Prairie, Texas.
+Under contract to Lockheed-Martin in Grand Prairie, Texas, Missiles & Fire Control Division.
 I finally got to return to working with Linux (and VxWorks), doing a migration of the Patriot Missile System software from Ada to C++.
 So I can now legitimately claim to be a “Rocket Scientist.”
-I have not yet decided whether LM/PAC will be my last software gig, but I do know that LM does not want to extend with my current shop.
-I will need to either change shops, or go elsewhere.

 June 8th, 2015 — February 26th, 2021

 Flight Safety International, Broken Arrow, Oklahoma.
 Real-time embedded C/C++ Developer, group Scrum Master.
 Courseware developer and presenter.
-I have worked on several internal projects, including SimFrame (the basic framework for our simulation software), SimIO (interface routines for the various types of I/O we use), and SimInterOp (our implementation of DIS networking).
-I have worked with a combination of Win7, Win10, and RTX.
+I have worked on several internal projects, including SimFrame (the basic framework for FSI simulation software), SimIO (interface routines for the various types of I/O in use), and SimInterOp (implementation of DIS networking).
+I worked with a combination of Win7, Win10, and RTX.